CiscoGalvan/TFG/Manual/Manual_en.md

 ## Objective
 This manual aims to provide a clear and detailed guide so that users can install, configure, and use the tool more easily.
 `The tool has been designed to simplify and optimize the process of creating functional 2D enemies within the Unity environment`.
-Using an architecture based on Finite State Machines (FSM), it allows designers to define enemy behavior visually and intuitively, through the addition of custom states and transitions.
+Using an architecture based on Finite State Machines (FSM), allows designers to define enemy behavior visually and intuitively, through the addition of custom states and transitions.

 ## Functionality
 - Creation and management of enemy behaviors in 2D.